safellama/plexiglass/README.md

 ## What is Plexiglass?

 Plexiglass is a Python research toolbox which supports adversarial testing in deep learning.
 It has two modules: DNN and LLM.
-We currently support the following frameworks:

-### DNNs
-- torch

-### LLMs
-- OpenAI
+For LLMs, plexiglass uses [litellm](https://github.com/BerriAI/litellm) under the hood.

 We are working tirelessly to include more frameworks and attack/ defense mechanisms for testing.
 Please read our docs for the latest updates.